 After five days of trying to set up the satellite system himself only to fail miserably, Dave finally bit the bullet last week and called in the professionals.
+As we need to promote our small business in a smart way, we need to get this in order.

 This was no easy decision for him, being a cheap bastard man who prides himself on achieving such tasks on his own, but not having several hundred channels to choose from was really starting to eat him up.

-So on Wednesday afternoon yet another strange man climbed the ladder to our roof, the only difference between him and the others being that once he set foot on the patio he was handed a wad of cash.
+So on Wednesday afternoon, yet another strange man climbed the ladder to our roof, the only difference between him and the others being that once he set foot on the patio he was handed a wad of cash.

 But whatever.
-Desperate times call for desperate measures, and by that point I didn’t care what he had to do or how much it was going to cost.
+Desperate times call for desperate measures, and by that point, I didn’t care what he had to do or how much it was going to cost.
 I just wanted the fucking thing hooked up already.

 Mr. Satellite Professional quickly determined that the problem had nothing to do with the satellite receiver or where the dish was pointed, it was just a cheap dish.
 When Dave said he’d picked it up for sixty bucks, Mr. Satellite Professional scoffed at him, told him he’d come back tomorrow with a better dish to install and left.

-Dave made me hold the ladder while he climbed up on the roof and took his cheap dish down, because it’s safety first over here and my girly grip on the ladder would definitely stop him from falling and splattering all over the patio.
+Dave made me hold the ladder while he climbed up on the roof and took his cheap dish down because it’s safety first over here and my girly grip on the ladder would definitely stop him from falling and splattering all over the patio.

 He returned the cheap dish, got his money back and Mr. Satellite Professional returned on Thursday, in the middle of dinner, to install a higher quality dish.